 The gas/electric units are shipped fully charged and ready for installation.
 When a system is installed according to these instructions, no refrigerant charging is required.
 If repairs make it necessary for evacuation and charging, it should only be done by qualified, trained personnel thoroughly familiar with this equipment.
 Some local codes require licensed installation/service personnel to service this type of equipment.
 Under no circumstances should the owner attempt to install and/or service this equipment.
 Failure to comply with this warning could result in property damage, personal injury, or death.
 Routine Maintenance - Proper maintenance is important to achieve optimum performance from the air conditioner.
 The ability to properly perform maintenance on this equipment requires certain mechanical skills and tools.
 If you do not possess these skills, contact your dealer for maintenance.
 Consult your local dealer about the availability of maintenance contracts.
-It is recommended that the unit be inspected once a year by a qualified service person.
 At a minimum, routine maintenance should include the following: